gavr123456789/Niva/README.md

 ## Features
 - Simple expression based syntax inspired by Smalltalk
-- No imports until full type name + fields clash.
-Since every modern IDE adds imports for you I decided to make the same on the compiler level
 - Smalltalk like hierarchy: projects -> packages -> protocols -> methods
+- Everything is an object and every method has a receiver(this\self)
+  - So methods can be defined for core types like Int or List(unlike go)
+  - Methods are not tied to type declaration, define new method from different file(like go)
+  - That means you can define `5 days` that returns seconds, just like in Ruby, but in a statically typed lang
+  - Smalltalk syntax is great for creating DSLs without any complicated macros or AST manipulations: `1d/12m/2028y`, in Java-like lang it would look like: `(1.d()) / (12.m()) / (2028.y())`
+  - Operators are nothing special — they are just methods, but you cannot define new kinds of operators(so + for Vectors is ok, but no UFO like <=> from functional langs)
 - Simple semantics - the whole lang is essentially types(type\enum\union) and methods for them.
+  - [type](https://gavr123456789.github.io/niva-site/type-declaration.html) is sum of fields, [enum](https://gavr123456789.github.io/niva-site/enum.html) is union of objects, [union](https://gavr123456789.github.io/niva-site/unions.html) is union of types
 - IDE support - LSP with plugins for [VSC](https://github.com/gavr123456789/niva-vscode-bundle) and [Zed](https://github.com/gavr123456789/zed-niva) (check some demos [here](https://github.com/gavr123456789/niva-vscode-bundle?tab=readme-ov-file#features-include))
 - No NPE, nullability works the same as in Kotlin\Swift\TS
-- Errors are between values and exceptions(Nim\Roc-like effects), all possible errors of the scope is union that can be exhaustively matched.
+- Errors work like a middle ground between values and exceptions (think Nim or Roc effects).
+In any given scope, all possible errors form a union you can match against exhaustively.
 [Error docs](https://gavr123456789.github.io/niva-site/error-handling.html)
 - JVM\Kotlin compatibility, easy lib [bindings](https://github.com/gavr123456789/bazar) ([File example](https://github.com/gavr123456789/bazar/blob/main/Bindings/Files/simpleReadWrite.bind.niva))
-- Easy serialize any obj via Dynamic type, no Docs yet, but its like json for JS or EDN for Clojure
+- Easy serialize any obj via Dynamic type, no Docs yet, but its like json for JS or EDN for Clojure, write `Dynamic toJson` method and you get toJson for every type(since every type can be converted to\from Dynamic)
 - Docgen and unit tests included

-- Smalltalk syntax is great for creating DSLs without any complicated macros or AST manipulations: `1d/12m/2028y`, in Java-like: `(1.d()) / (12.m()) / (2028.y())`
+- No imports until full type name + fields clash.
+Since every modern IDE adds imports for you I decided to make the same on the compiler level

 ## Project examples
 - [niva in niva impl](https://github.com/gavr123456789/Niva/tree/main/Niva/NivaInNiva) (lexer + parser)